Comparing homological invariants for mapping classes of surfaces

 First, we factorize the Dehn twist $\tau_C^{-1}$ into the product of arc-slides.
-On Figure \ref{fig:Sigma_2_parameterized}, consider a slide of the arc $\alpha_E$ over the arc $\alpha_A$, and let us call this arc-slide $\eta$.
-Then you get a new parameterization of the surface, where instead of arc $\alpha_E$ you have an arc $ \alpha'_E$ which is isotopic to the curve $C' \sim \eta(C)$, if one connects the ends of the arc.
-So the Dehn twist $\tau_{C'}^{-1}$ can be factorized into four arc-slides $ \mu_1,\mu_2,\mu_3,\mu_4$ along the arc $ \alpha'_E$, which we picture on Figure \ref{fig:arcslides_sequence}.
-Now, by a mapping class group relation $f\tau_l f^{-1}=\tau_{f(l)}$ we get the desired factorization:
+In Figure~\ref{fig:Sigma_2_parameterized}, consider a slide of the arc $\alpha_E$ over the arc $\alpha_A$, and let us call this arc-slide $\eta$.
+Then we get a new parameterization of the surface, where instead of the arc $\alpha_E$ we have a new arc $ \alpha'_E$ which is isotopic to the curve $C' \sim \eta(C)$, if we connect the ends of the arc $ \alpha'_E$.
+According to~\cite[Lemma~2.1]{LOT-arc}, the Dehn twist $\tau_{C'}^{-1}$ can be factorized into four arc-slides $ \mu_1,\mu_2,\mu_3,\mu_4$ along the arc $ \alpha'_E$, which we picture in Figure~\ref{fig:arcslides_sequence}.
+Now, by a mapping class group relation $f\tau_l f^{-1}=\tau_{f(l)}$ we obtain the desired factorization:

 From this factorization we get